 Safe night precinct local boards

-Many safe night precincts (SNPs) are managed by local boards operating as incorporated associations.
-These boards create and manage plans for the SNP to deal with various community safety issues.
+Safe night precincts (SNPs) can be managed by local boards operating as incorporated associations.

 - developing and implementing strategies to minimise harm and violence from the misuse of alcohol and drugs